Skip to main content

 \(^{51}\)Snippet from = Friend, Christopher R. “Student Writing Must Be Graded By The Teacher.”
 Bad Ideas About Writing.
 Edited by Cheryl E. Ball and Drew M. Loewe.
 Morgantown, WV: West Virginia University Libraries, Digital Publishing Institute, 2017.
 CC-BY.

-This page titled 2.11: Helpers is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.11: Helpers is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.